GaloisInc/saw-script/doc/manual/manual.md

 ## Other Basic Functions

-Besides the functions we have listed so far, a number of other operations exist for working with basic data structures and interacting with the operating system.
+Aside from the functions we have listed so far, there are a number of other operations for working with basic data structures and interacting with the operating system.

 The following functions work on lists: